glederrey/DATGAN/README.md

 - has columns of types `int`, `float`, `str` or `bool`.
 - each column contains data of only one type.

 **NOTE**: It is important to identify which columns are considered continuous and which are considered categorical.
-For example, columns with discrete distributions have to be defined as continuous columns.
+A general rule of thumb is that any discrete distributions with a large number of categories should be considered continuous, and then rounded.

 ## Output
 The output of the **DATGAN** is a table of synthetic data with the same columns as the input table and as many rows as